 - When a lot of heat energy is produced, the blood vessels innervating the muscles help this energy to be redirected to the skin and prevent overheating of the muscles.

 12. Busiest Muscles – Eye Muscles

 The busiest muscle in the humans is the eye muscles.
-Eyes have to move continuously with the help of extraocular muscles in order to keep a sharp vision, focus, and clear vision.
-The other busy muscles are cardiac muscles (for pumping blood) and diaphragm muscles (respiration) as they work nonstop to keep the person alive.
+The eyes have to move continuously with the help of extraocular muscles to keep a sharp vision, focus, and clear vision.
+The other busy muscles are cardiac muscles (for pumping blood) and diaphragm muscles (respiration), as they work nonstop to keep the person alive.